skadio/skadio.github.io/_pages/about.md

 http://www.satcompetition.org
 -->

-I received my Ph.D. in CS from Brown under the supervision of [Prof. Meinolf Sellmann](https://en.wikipedia.org/wiki/Meinolf_Sellmann).
+Earned a Ph.D. in CS from Brown under the supervision of [Prof. Meinolf Sellmann](https://en.wikipedia.org/wiki/Meinolf_Sellmann).
 My [doctorate thesis](http://cs.brown.edu/research/pubs/theses/phd/2012/kadioglu.pdf) explored deterministic inference methods for constraint satisfaction, search protocols for constrained optimization, and stochastic local search.
 During my studies, I also had the chance to work at the Optimization Group in Sweden as a visiting researcher hosted by [Prof. Pierre Flener](http://user.it.uu.se/~pierref/).

 My research work was awarded the IBM PhD Scholarship, and I was a recipient of the Paris Kanellakis Fellowship In addition, our group at Brown designed automated algorithm configurators that won several gold medals in the International SAT Solver Competitions.